marek-guran/raspberry-pi-80mhz-hostapd/README.md

 # Working 80 MHz hostapd for Raspberry Pi 4B
-I have tested it with RaspAP.
+I have tested it with RaspAP and used Ubuntu Server 23.04.

 I was trying to make this work for months, could not find any hostapd.conf that would do 80 MHz, it was just crashing it.
 So I just tried and tried and managed to make it work.